The explanation behind MoneyOwl’s Bionic advisory and roboadvisory together.

 - Performing regular rebalancing of your portfolio

-- Doing regular progress check in the context of your overall financial plan so as to keep you motivated to stick to your plan
+- Doing regular progress checks in the context of your overall financial plan so as to keep you motivated to stick to your plan

 We believe that human advisers are best for: